About Sunset

 The Sunset Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Pickens County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Sunset, South Carolina residents are available through the local police department and authorized providers in Pickens County.
+Fingerprinting services for Sunset, South Carolina residents are available through local police (where present) and authorized providers in Pickens County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Sunset Police Department or Pickens County Sheriff's Office for scheduling and fees.

 To register to vote in Sunset, South Carolina, residents can register online through the South Carolina State Election Commission's website, by mail, or in person at the Pickens County elections office.
 South Carolina requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Carolina State Election Commission's voter lookup tool.
 For local municipal elections in Sunset, contact the Pickens County Clerk's office for schedules and ballot information.

 Property records for Sunset, South Carolina are maintained by the Pickens County Assessor's Office and the Pickens County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Pickens County, including parcels in Sunset.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Pickens County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Carolina counties provide online property record searches through their county websites.
-For in-person requests, visit the Pickens County offices at the county courthouse.
 The Pickens County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Sunset, South Carolina residents are available through both county and state offices.
 The South Carolina Department of Health and Environmental Control, Vital Records, located in Columbia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Carolina.
 Orders can be placed online, by mail, or in person.
 Locally, the Pickens County Clerk's office issues marriage licenses and maintains marriage records for Pickens County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.